vdurante/asp.net_n-layered_web_applications/part1/design_patterns/dependency_injection_and_inversion_of_control.md

 The image above illustrates the procedural programming well.
 Class A, the consumer, needs the consumed classes (Services Y and Z), to run.
 Therefore, Class A instantiates both Y and Z classes before using those services.

-The approach presented above induces a tight coupling and high dependecy of Class A in relation to Classes Y and Z.
+The approach presented above induces a tight coupling and high dependency of Class A in relation to Classes Y and Z.

-The inversion of control proposes
 ## Problem

-The image bellow demonstrates the typical

 ## Solution